 If you're running a business by yourself or with a small team, you already know the struggle: there are never enough hours in the day.
-You spend too much time on repetitive tasks (sorting emails, updating spreadsheets, following up with customers) when you could be focusing on growth.
+You spend too much time just keeping up with the business (supporting customers, paying bills, maintaining inventory, etc) when you could be focusing on growth instead.

 Why Automating Repetitive Tasks Pays Off